23f1001617/sales-dashboard-final/README.md

 Generated app for:

-> Update the 'Sales Dashboard 2025' page.
-Add an average sales per region line (#average-sales) in blue and a button to toggle total vs average display.
+> Publish a single-page site that fetches data.csv from attachments, sums its Sales column, sets the title to 'Sales Dashboard 2025', and displays the total in green text formatted as currency.

 ---
 MIT License